mireyarod23/op_project/README.md

 -Research on API and ways to break down to be show data to user.

-The vue application will demonstrate
+The vue application will demonstrate:
 - Consuming an API
 - Routing
 - Resusable templeting

-    - Components
-    - Props
+Add on that were installed:
 - Install Vetur on Visual Studio Code
 - Using Axios to consume an API
 - Frameworks added